tsetan/zao-voice-assistance/README.md

    (pip install wikipedia)
 6) web browser: To perform Web Search.
 This module comes buit-in with Python.
 7) os : The OS module in Python provides functions for interacting with the operating system.
 OS comes under Python’s standard utility modules.
+8) Pyjokes : Pyjokes is used for collection Python Jokes over the Internet.
+To install this module type the below command in the terminal. pip install pyjokes.

 CODE: